Why your brand matters

 To many it feels like three steps backwards before moving forward.
 They’re wrong.
 Gathering input from real people (because your brand exists in their minds) and the competitive landscape (because there are real opportunities to exploit) is the most important part of the branding process.
 This expands your thinking beyond your existing thought patterns.
 Check out our podcast interview with expert researcher Felicity Moore to learn more.

 Don’t worry though.
 You can do just enough research and create a great brand.
-The three elements below are the key components we’ll never sacrifice on in the process.
+The three elements to the right are the key components we’ll never sacrifice on in the process.
 And, special bonus, if you want to read a great book about research, check out Just Enough Research by Erika Hall.

 Internal interviews focus on asking key team members their impressions about the brand, strengths and weaknesses, and more.
 This research step will help you understand how much work you have to do to bring the team into alignment.
 It will also begin to build buy-in for implementation.